bhits/consent2share/infrastructure/README.md

 This script is used to tag docker images and publish to the dockerhub.
 Image tag is same as pom.xml version number in each APIs.

 ## Reference
-For more detail, please refer `C2S deployment guide` and APIs' `README.md` file in each repository.
+For more detail, please refer to `README.md` file in each repository for Consent2Share.

-## Contact

-If you have any questions, comments, or concerns please see [Consent2Share]() project site.

-## Report Issues

-Please use [GitHub Issues](https://github.com/bhits/phr-api/issues) page to report issues.